.github/workflows/security-test.yml

 - name: Install Humanbound CLI

-run: pip install humanbound-cli
+run: pip install humanbound

 - name: Run Security Tests